-The following is an overview of career outcomes for Illinois Tech students who received advanced degrees (primarily Masters) from a variety of programs of study within their first six months of graduation.
-Data is viewable and filtered for the classes of 2017, 2018, and 2019.
+The following is an overview of career outcomes for Illinois Tech students who received advanced degrees from a variety of programs of study within their first six months of graduation.
+Data is viewable and filtered for the classes of 2017, 2018, 2019, and 2020.
 Career Services tracks career outcomes on an annual basis through a survey known as First Destination.

 Armour College of Engineering has been educating world-class engineers since the university’s founding in 1890.
 As a twenty-first-century engineering student, you'll learn the principles of your profession and work in an interdisciplinary environment that emphasizes hands-on learning, teamwork, and leadership, all through the lens our four engineering themes—water, health, energy, and security—that highlight issues vital today and in the future.
 At Armour College you will be prepared to apply what you’ve learned in the classroom to complex problems facing today’s global society.

 The College of Architecture at Illinois Institute of Technology builds on a legacy of disciplined experimentation in materials and technologies to educate and inspire the next generation of architects and landscape architects.
 From its landmark campus and home at S. R. Crown Hall, IIT Architecture champions an interdisciplinary approach to education and research that is simultaneously local and global in its impact.
 IIT Architecture students are educated to address complex, contemporary challenges of designing and constructing across all scales.
 Both faculty and students enjoy a longstanding relationship with professional practice in Chicago, a city with a vibrant history of innovation in architecture, design, landscape architecture, and urbanism.

 Illinois Tech’s College of Science is home to five research-oriented departments in science and mathematics.
 Our programs are grounded in rigor and relevance, providing students special preparation to succeed in fields that require exceptional application of knowledge.